Weighted Vest Workout – Introduction

 Instead, you can wear your vest for regular activities like walking, gardening, or cleaning to burn more calories each day.

-As you have learned, weight vest workouts are a terrific way to improve your fitness and achieve a body transformation.
+As you have learned, weight vest workouts are a great way to improve your fitness level and achieve a body transformation.

 But, what if you are not yet up to doing bodyweight exercises like push-ups, pull-ups, and box jumps?